Motivational Quotes for Sales Team to Achieve Targets

 Employees of Theory X

-• Employees hold pessimistic views with little optimism toward organizations.
+• Employees hold pessimistic views toward organizations.

-• They dislike work; therefore managers must monitor them.
+• They dislike work; therefore, managers must monitor them.

 Employees of Theory Y